A Conversation About Love & God

 Take a minute to think about that – God loves you, and not because of what you do.
-He loves you for who you are and will never leave you because of anything you’ve done.
+He loves you for who you are and is calling out to you despite the mistakes you have made in life.
 Isn’t that just the kind of love you’ve always dreamed about?

 You might not think of yourself as exceptional, but you are.
 You are a hand-crafted original.
 God made you on purpose, no accidents of fate or chance.
 The Bible says that when God created man and woman He “saw everything that He had made, indeed it was very good.”
 (Genesis 1:31) God created you and He is interested in the details of your life.
 The Bible tells us that Gods knows each of us better than we know ourselves – he even knows how many hairs are on your head!
 (Matthew 10:30)